-During 2022, a sidetrack to the well B-1 H was decided and successfully drilled in a fast-track project.
-The sidetrack is placed updip of the donor well and started production in May 2022.
-The well produced 21% more oil in 2022 than the DG3 estimate for the well.
+During 2022, a sidetrack to the well B-1 H was decided and successfully drilled.
+The sidetrack is placed up dip of the donor well B-1 H and started production in May 2022.
+The well produced in 2023 with a higher rate than prognosed in the DG3 estimate for the well.
+The water break through was estimated to come October 2023, but the first water measured in the sidetrack was in December 2023.